Kaseya delays patch fixing zero-day attack as issues hit SaaS rollout

 “We expect the full scope of victim organizations to be higher than what’s being reported by any individual security company,” Sophos CISO and vice president Ross McKerchar told VentureBeat.
 “The attack didn’t discriminate by geography or business type that we can tell at this time.”

-Enterprises should use the company’s Compromise Detection Tool (available as a Box download) to identify whether indicators of compromise, data encryption or the REvil ransom note are present in the network.
+Enterprises should use the company’s Compromise Detection Tool (available as a Box download) to identify whether indicators of compromise, data encryption, or the REvil ransom note are present in the network.

 The Cybersecurity and Infrastructure Security Agency and the Federal Bureau of Investigation released guidance for managed service providers and their customers who have been affected.
 Security teams should enable and enforce multi-factor authentication on every single account that is under the control of the organization to make it harder for attackers to seize control of the accounts.
-Another thing to do is to limit communication with remote monitoring and management (RMM) capabilities to known IP address pairs, CISA recommended in its guidance.
+Teams should also limit communication with remote monitoring and management (RMM) capabilities to known IP address pairs, according to CISA guidance.
 Administrative interfaces of RMM should also be placed behind a virtual private network or a firewall on a dedicated administrative network.

 Supply chain attack

-Early reports suggested attackers had modified the code for Kaseya VSA and that was how ransomware was being pushed to victims, but Kaseya said it found no evidence of its code being maliciously modified.
-Rather, it appears that attackers had found and exploited several vulnerabilities in the software.
+Early reports suggested attackers had modified the code for Kaseya VSA and that this was how ransomware was being pushed to victims, but Kaseya said it found no evidence of its code being maliciously modified.
+Rather, it appears attackers found and exploited several vulnerabilities in the software.

 “The attackers were able to exploit zero-day vulnerabilities in the VSA product to bypass authentication and run arbitrary command execution,” Kaseya explained in its incident analysis.
 “This allowed the attackers to leverage the standard VSA product functionality to deploy ransomware to endpoints.
 There is no evidence that Kaseya’s VSA codebase has been maliciously modified.”

-The attack against Kaseya looks less like a supply chain attack in the sense of what happened to Solar Winds late last year, and more like a malware campaign that triggers zero-day vulnerabilities in the software to execute malicious code.
+The attack against Kaseya looks less like a supply chain attack like that affecting Solar Winds late last year and more like a malware campaign that triggers zero-day vulnerabilities in the software to execute malicious code.
 A supply chain compromise is “indiscriminate,” Tait said, noting that everyone installing the update would get the malware.
 In this case, the attacker has to trigger the zero-day vulnerability on each victim server.

 However, it is still arguably a supply chain attack because the attackers targeted third-party suppliers — in this case, the MSPs — to breach the networks of customer organizations.